-Everything you need to know about the Island Designer app!
+Animal Crossing: New Horizons — Terraforming guide

 As with waterscaping, you cannot build cliffs on top of furniture, trees, flowers, or other obstacles on the ground.
 You'll have to move them first.

-Also as with waterscaping, you can "round" the corners of cliffs by pressing A a second time on any corner tiles.
+Also, as with waterscaping, you can "round" the corners of cliffs by pressing A a second time on corner tiles.
 Pressing it a third time will destroy the cliff tile.

-You cannot built cliffs on the beach.
+You cannot build cliffs on the beach.

 Tips and tricks